barsoom/excel-esv/README.md

 # ESV

-Ruby library/gem for Excel generation with the ease of CSV generation.
+Ruby library/gem for Excel parsing and generation with the ease of CSV.

 Exporting CSVs because Excel generation is too complex?
 No more!